apache/age-website/docs/clauses/merge.md

 $$) as (Name agtype, BornIn agtype);
 ```

-'Michael Douglas' will match the existing vertex and the vertex's name and bornIn properties returned.
+'Michael Douglas' will match the existing vertex and the vertex's name and BornIn properties are returned.

 <table>
   <tr>